7mada123/isolate_generator/README.md

 to use it all the classes should be in a library, to see the implementation please take a look at the [example]()

-> this isn't for communication between isolates but to share the same isolate between different class so you don't end up spawning different isolate for each class
+> this isn't for communication between isolates but for sharing the same isolate between different class so you don't end up spawning different isolate for each simple class

 ## Limitation